apache/knox/gateway-release/readme.txt

   Java 1.6 or later

 Hadoop Cluster:
   A local installation of a Hadoop Cluster is required at this time.
 Hadoop EC2 cluster and/or Sandbox installations are currently difficult to access remotely via the Gateway.
 The EC2 and Sandbox limitation is caused by Hadoop services running with internal IP addresses.
-For the Gateway to work in these cases it will need to be deployed on the EC2 cluster or Sandbox.
-The instructions that follow assume that the Gateway is deployed externally from the Hadoop clusters.
-Externally in this case is likely to be
+For the Gateway to work in these cases it will need to be deployed on the EC2 cluster or Sandbox, at this time.

+  The instructions that follow assume that the Gateway is *not* colocated with the Hadoop clusters themselves and (most importantly) that the IP addresses of the cluster services are accessible by the gateway where ever it happens to be running.

-  The Hadoop cluster should have WebHDFS and WebHCat (i.e. Templeton) deployed and configured.
+  The Hadoop cluster should be ensured to have WebHDFS and WebHCat (i.e. Templeton) deployed and configured.

 ------------------------------------------------------------------------------
 Know Issues
 ------------------------------------------------------------------------------
 Currently there is an issue with submitting Java MapReduce jobs via the WebHCat REST APIs.
 Therefore step 7 in the Example section currently fails.

 The Gateway cannot be be used against either an EC2 cluster or Hadoop Sandbox unless the gateway is deployed in the EC2 cluster or the on the Sandbox VM.

 Currently when any of the files in {GATEWAY_HOME}/deployments is changed, all deployed cluster topologies will be reloaded.
 Therefore you may see